Free GMAT Full Length Verbal Test

 E) Observing spiders inspired the discovery of nylon.

-38. The Mormons interest in genealogy stems from belief as to family relationship being intended
+38. The Mormons interest in genealogy stems from belief as to family relationship being intended to remain eternal.

 A) A belief as to family relationships being intended to remain

 B) Beliefs that family relationships are intended that they be